 Since launching this partnership, over 500 schools have also held ShoeShare collections, further helping Unicef in their amazing work - both in the UK and abroad.

 Do you have old shoes that you would like to donate to Clarks ShoeShare?
-You can join us in helping UNICEF to reach even more kids in danger by donating your old or unwanted shoes at one of 500 Clarks stores around the UK.
+You can join us in helping UNICEF to reach even more kids in danger by donating your old or unwanted shoes to our Clarks stores around the UK.
+To see if your local Clark store is participating in the Shoeshare, please call or check instore.

 Find out what else we’re doing to reduce our impact below.